STRI Internship Program

 Eligibility

-Application is open to all nationalities.
-Undergraduates and recent graduates interested in the research areas represented by STRI scientists.
+Application is open to undergraduates and recent graduates from any nationality who are interested in the research areas represented by STRI scientists.

 Award